British cavalry during the First World War: Background

 The traditional role of cavalry in war is scouting—gathering information about the enemy's location, strength, and movements—while denying the enemy the same information about one's own forces.
 Other tasks include raiding into enemy territory and damaging their infrastructure and economy while avoiding conflict with enemy forces.
 On the field of battle, cavalry were expected to charge into and break up enemy infantry and cavalry formations.
 The prestige gained by participating in a cavalry charge was such that additional officers would attempt to join one whenever possible.
 Notable examples of this include Louis Nolan of the 15th Hussars joining the Charge of the Light Brigade in the Crimean War and Winston Churchill of the 4th Hussars joining the 21st Lancers for their charge during the Battle of Omdurman.

-Since 1880 British cavalrymen had been armed with only carbines and swords, although some carried a lance; it was not until 1903 that the cavalry were issued rifles, the same ones used by the rest of the army, although a version of the standard infantry rifle, the shorter-barreled LEC or "Lee-Enfield Cavalry Carbine Mark I" had been introduced in 1896.
+Since 1880 British cavalrymen had been armed with carbines and swords and some carried a lance; it was not until 1903 that the cavalry were issued rifles, the same ones used by the rest of the army, although a version of the standard infantry rifle, the shorter-barreled LEC or "Lee-Enfield Cavalry Carbine Mark I" had been introduced in 1896.

 The normal peacetime British Army cavalry formation was the brigade, but twice a cavalry division had been formed.
 The first time was during the Anglo-Egyptian War in 1882.

 The second time was during the Second Boer War (1899–1901) in South Africa, the last major conflict fought by the British Army before the First World War.
 During the fighting in South Africa, it was the 7,000-strong mounted contingents, not the 5,000-strong regular cavalry, that led the way in tactical development.
 They were better armed and more efficient, if only because they had been correctly trained to use the right weapons and tactics for the conflict.
 The regular cavalry regiments were considered so unsuitable for the current conflict that General Sir Redvers Henry Buller, commanding the advance into Northern Natal, left his six cavalry regiments behind at Ladysmith, trusting in the irregular mounted forces to carry out patrols in their stead.